What Does a Neurosurgeon Do?

 |Required Training||Neurosurgery residency|

-|Licensure & Certification||State medical license required; Optional board certification by the American Board of Neurologic Surgery|
+|Licensure & Certification||State medical license required; optional board certification by the American Board of Neurologic Surgery|

 Sources: *U.S. Bureau of Labor Statistics; **Salary.com

-Brain Surgeon Job Description and Duties
+Neurosurgeon Job Description and Duties

 Duties of a Brain Surgeon

 In addition to performing procedures, neurosurgeons oversee and coordinate the efforts of large teams of surgeons and nurses in the operating theater.
-Neurosurgeons interpret results of diagnostic tests such as magnetic resonance imaging, CT scans and PET scans to diagnose patients.
+Neurosurgeons interpret results of diagnostic tests such as magnetic resonance imaging, CT scans, and PET scans to diagnose patients.

-Techniques of microsurgery - the use of an operating microscope to perform surgery - require excellent hand-eye coordination and concentration.
+Techniques of microsurgery, the use of an operating microscope to perform surgery, require excellent hand-eye coordination and concentration.
 Brain surgeons must be sensitive to the needs of a diverse group of patients afflicted with neural disorders.
 They also keep up with new discoveries by reading medical journals and attending academic conferences.

-In the first year, commonly called Post Graduate Year One or the internship year, residents undergo training in basic clinical skills in areas such as trauma and critical care followed by 3-6 months of training in clinical neurology.
-Over the next six years, residents complete a total of at least 42 months training in core clinical neurosurgery.
+In the first year, commonly called Post Graduate Year One or the internship year, residents undergo training in basic clinical skills in areas such as trauma and critical care followed by three to six months of training in clinical neurology.
+Over the next six years, residents complete a total of at least 42 months of training in core clinical neurosurgery.

 Residents often spend a year doing neurology research to fulfill program requirements.
 Several programs also require residents to pass the primary examination of the American Board of Neurological Surgery (ABNS).
 In their last year, residents typically take on senior or chief resident responsibility.
 To become a board-licensed neurosurgeon, qualified graduates of accredited neurosurgery programs must complete written and oral exams administered by the ABNS and submit practice data for review.